Ivy Raider ‘Moneyball for Gunnery’

 Modeling Q1 Probability

-that predicts the probability of a binary outcome (0 or 1) based on various factors, assigning weights to
+predicts the probability of a binary outcome (0 or 1) based on various factors, assigning weights to each factor

-each factor to indicate their influence.
-The function is used to predict whether an outcome belongs to one
+to indicate their influence.
+The function is used to predict whether an outcome belongs to one of two groups

-of two groups (for example, yes or no, true or false, Q1 or Q2).
-If the probability was greater than 50
+(for example, yes or no, true or false, Q1 or Q2).
+If the probability was greater than 50 percent, our model

 Table 1 — Logistic Regression Results